A photo, a smell, a melody . . . can trigger a memory and emotion.

 But I’m learning…

-There is good news.
-You and I don’t have to let our memories mess with our today or our tomorrow.
+With God’s help, you and I don’t have to let our memories mess with our today or our tomorrow.

 How to Manage Painful Memories and Live with Joy

-1. Make a list of the painful memories
+1. Make a list of the painful memories.

 God is greater than your memories and He is able to help you focus on better things.